telerik/winforms-docs/gridview/columns/column-types/gridviewdatetimecolumn.md

 {{endregion}}

-The code below demonstrates how to change date formatting in edit mode (while the cell is
+The code below demonstrates how to change date formatting in edit mode (while the cell is being edited).
-        being edited).
 There are two ways to achieve that - by setting the __Format__ property of the column to *Custom* and the __CustomFormat__ property of the column to a desired format, or by setting the same properties of the editor itself.
 Please note that we are using the __CellEditorInitialized__ event which is fired when the initialization of an editor is done in order to access the editor:
-      #_[C#] Change the editor date format_

 {{source=..\SamplesCS\GridView\Columns\GridViewDateTimeColumn1.cs region=changeEditorDateFormat}}
 {{source=..\SamplesVB\GridView\Columns\GridViewDateTimeColumn1.vb region=changeEditorDateFormat}}